wesleyhales/wesleyhales.com/blog/2012-07-11-Sharing-With-Web-Intents-Today.md

 this point so it probably doesn't matter too much :)

 So with all of this data, we can clearly see that today's DIY sharing intents are raping our applications pretty hard.
 We have no idea what those resources are doing and they come at a high cost.
+Aside from the issues of resource weight, back doors, and inefficient architecture of sharing services, there are many other issues with the current ways we handle the sharing of data.
 <br/>
 <h3>Alternatives</h3>
 The best alternative that works across browsers today is a simple share URL.
 Throw in some kick ass, responsive [font icons](http://gregoryloucas.github.com/Font-Awesome-More/#all-icons) and we have a performant way to share content.
 But there are still a few problems with this approach:
 <ol>
-<li>We are still faced with a potential list of
+<li>We are faced with a potential list of
 social networks and options that our users may not even use or care about.
 We've all seen it before, it's the typical "share bar" found on most major news sites and blogs.</li>
 <li>We don't have any way of receiving a callback on whether the post/share was successful or not.
 The only way to get this data is through async analytics